Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Observed FRB properties

 The effect of NS spin period $P_i$ on the radio SED is shown in the bottom-row panels of Figure~\ref{fig:SED_Mej_Bdip_Pi}.
 As expected, the observed radio flux tends to be larger for a smaller $P_i$ as more rotational energy can be extracted from the NS.
-However, this difference is less noticeable for larger $B_{\rm dip}$ (like in case of R3), as $t_{\rm age} \gg t_{\rm sd}$ results in significant adiabatic energy loss.
-We find that $P_i=3\,(1.5)\,[10]\,{\rm ms}$ best explains the observed radio flux for R1 (R2) [R3].
-The low-energy radio flux is suppressed for both fixed $P_{\rm i}$ and fixed $B_{\rm dip}$ cases for the CCSN model, especially for R3, due to stronger SSA attenuation in the nebula.
-In summary, we find that a NS with $t_{\rm age}\approx 20\,{\rm yr}$, $B_{\rm dip}\approx (3-5)\times10^{12}\,{\rm G}$ and $P_i \approx 1.5-3\,{\rm ms}$ in a USSN progenitor can explain the observed PRS flux for R1 and R2.
-However, in case of R3, the source is more likely to be a younger NS with $t_{\rm age}\approx 10\,{\rm yr}$, $B_{\rm dip}\approx 5.5\times10^{13}\,{\rm G}$ and $P_i \approx 10\,{\rm ms}$ in a CCSN progenitor.
+However, this difference is less noticeable for larger $B_{\rm dip}$ (like in case of FRB 20201124A), as $t_{\rm age} \gg t_{\rm sd}$ results in significant adiabatic energy loss.
+We find that $P_i=3\,(1.5)\,[10]\,{\rm ms}$ best explains the observed radio flux for FRB 20121102A (20190520B) [20201124A].
+The low-energy radio flux is suppressed for both fixed $P_{\rm i}$ and fixed $B_{\rm dip}$ cases for the CCSN model, especially for FRB 20201124A, due to stronger SSA attenuation in the nebula.
+In summary, we find that a NS with $t_{\rm age}\approx 20\,{\rm yr}$, $B_{\rm dip}\approx (3-5)\times10^{12}\,{\rm G}$ and $P_i \approx 1.5-3\,{\rm ms}$ in a USSN progenitor can explain the observed PRS flux for FRBs 20121102A and 20190520B.
+However, in case of FRB 20201124A, the source is more likely to be a younger NS with $t_{\rm age}\approx 10\,{\rm yr}$, $B_{\rm dip}\approx 5.5\times10^{13}\,{\rm G}$ and $P_i \approx 10\,{\rm ms}$ in a CCSN progenitor.
 The properties of the central NS and its surrounding ejecta material are consistent with those deduced from previous studies (see e.g., \citealt{MM2018,ZW2021}).